 The Commission for Accreditation of Park and Recreation Agencies (CAPRA) recognizes park and recreation agencies for excellence in operation and service.
 Charged with providing high quality services and experiences, park and recreation agencies across the United States turn to CAPRA Accreditation as a credible and efficient means of achieving these goals, while providing assurance to the public that the agency meets national standards of best practice.
 CAPRA accredits departments and agencies that provide park and recreation programs and services.
 Agency accreditation is available to all entities administering park and recreation systems, including municipalities, townships, counties, special districts and regional authorities, councils of government, schools, and military installations.
-Read an overview of the CAPRA Accreditation process.
+Read an overview of the CAPRA Accreditation process or discover the many benefits of CAPRA Accreditation.

 Memos, sent following the Commission's spring and fall meetings, are